kingsdigitallab/kdl/frontend/src/about/archiving-and-sustainability.md

 ## Minimally archived projects

 Minimally archived projects are no longer accessible.
 We maintain their original URL if it is under our control, and content files and data are archived for a minimum of two years on KDL’s infrastructure (we have had to limit this to two years for practical purposes but aim to keep data longer when feasible).
-We provide a static placeholder page for historic purposes, with basic information about the project and (where possible) screenshots and links to web archive snapshots.
+We provide a static placeholder page for historic purposes, with basic informaton about the project and (where possible) screenshots and links to web archive snapshots.
 The reasons why a project would be archived in this fashion are diverse:

 - The project had reached end-of-life;
 - There was no interest in funding or seeking funding to maintain website;